sophiemachin/cuplc_site/_pages/resources.md

 the_three_powerlifts:
   - title: "Squat"
     image_path: /assets/images/the-club/squat.jpg
     excerpt: "At the referee's command, the athlete lowers themselves into a squatting position with the hips slightly below parallel position.
-The athlete then returns to a standing position."
+The athlete then returns to a standing position"
   - title: "Bench"
     image_path: /assets/images/the-club/bench.jpg
-    excerpt: "At the referee's command, the athlete lowers the bar to the chest, holding it motionless until the referee gives the press command.
-The athlete then pushes the weight up until the arms are straight and the elbows locked."
+    excerpt: "At the referee's command, the athlete lowers the bar to the chest, holding the bar motionless until the referee gives the press command.
+The athlete pushes the weight up until the arms are straight and the elbows locked."
   - title: "Deadlift"
     image_path: /assets/images/the-club/deadlift.jpg
     excerpt: "The king of the powerlifting disciplines.
-The athlete grasps the bar which is resting on the platform floor, pulls the weight off the floor and assumes a standing erect position."
+The athlete grasps the bar which is resting on the platform floor, pulls the weight off the floor and assumes a standing erect position"

 how_we_operate:
   - image_path: /assets/images/the-club/yaron.jpg